abiola-arobieke/hello-typescript/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to the Maximillian for the learning opportunity
+I would like to thank to the Sch Maximillian for the learning opportunity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>